Artwork at the Fanconia Sculpture Park

 Northern Oracle: We Will Tear the Roof off the Mother by Heather Hart

 This piece was fun because both of my kids looked at it and couldn’t figure out what happened.
-It was a perfect rendition of what might have happened to Dorthey’s Farmhouse after the tornado ripped through Kansas.
+It felt like what might have happened to Dorothy’s farmhouse after a tornado ripped through Kansas.
 The kids found out it was just a roof.
 But it was still fun.

 Northern Oracle: We Will Tear the Roof off the Mother by Heather Hart

 The park has so many more exhibits to explore through its winding pathways.
-It was hard to pick my top 3.
+It was hard to pick my top three.
 Most of the sculptures took older things and recycled them into something fun and quirky.
-All the seriousness is left for the ‘other’ sculpture parks.
+All the seriousness is left for the other sculpture parks.

 Other Things to Know